Oswin Appollis Impresses As Bafana Bafana Avoid Defeat Against Panama in Durban

 Panama hold Bafana Bafana in SA

-Bafana Bafana head coach Hugo Broos opted to start Germany-based defender Ime Okon alongside Mamelodi Sundowns star Khulumani Ndamane, while Themba Zwane, Tshepang Moremi and Oswin Appollis supported Lyle Foster in attack.
+Bafana Bafana head coach Hugo Broos opted to start Germany-based defender Ime Okon alongside Mamelodi Sundowns star Khulumani Ndamane.
+At the same time, Themba Zwane, Tshepang Moremi and Oswin Appollis supported Lyle Foster in attack.

 The home side controlled possession early on, with Teboho Mokoena and Sphephelo Sithole heavily involved in midfield, while Aubrey Modiba and Zwane combined effectively on the left flank.

-Bafana had to wait until the 20th minute for a clear opening, as Appollis broke through on the right, but his effort was superbly saved by Panama goalkeeper Luis Mejía.
+Bafana had to wait until the 20th minute for a clear opening, as Appollis broke through on the right, but Panama goalkeeper Luis Mejía superbly saved his effort.

 Read also